 I’m so proud of you!

 If you still haven’t signed up for emails, be sure to do that so that you can continue to learn and build on the skills you’ve learned so far.
-The infographic that you get by filling out the form below is a great place to start!
+As a bonus, I’ll send you my master list of 101 crochet ideas right away!

 Pinning this page would also be a great way to save this post in case you want to review later.